If you are moving your installation to a new server, please follow the instructions in the Moving Servers portion of this manual.

 Unless otherwise noted, you are licensed to use the software on a single domain.
 If you would like to use the software on more than

 one domain, you will need to purchase additional licenses.
-Additional licenses may be purchased though the main owner's interface
+Additional licenses may be purchased though the My Account interface in

-At this point it is assumed you have extracted the archive containing AutoRank Pro.
+At this point it is assumed you have extracted the archive containing AutoGallery SQL.

 If you have not yet done so, you should do that now.